jazzband/django-constance/docs/index.rst

         Woohoo!
 Head over <a href="/sekrit/">here</a> to use the beta.
     {% else %}
         Sadly we haven't launched yet, click <a href="/newsletter/">here</a>
-        to signup for our newletter.
+        to signup for our newsletter.
     {% endif %}

 Command Line